tolarewaju3/eda-servicenow/README.md

 ![AAP Credentials](img/aap_creds.png)

-Finally, **create a rulebook activation** to trigger our password reset job based on the ServiceNow event.
-Select `Automation Decisions --> Rulebook Activations --> Create Rulebook Activation`.
+This credential will allow our rulebook to call the password reset job on our Ansible controller.
+You can find your gateway url in the setting tab.

+**Finally, create a rulebook activation.** Under the **Automation Decisions** menu, in the **Rulebook Activations** section, choose **Create Rulebook Activation.**

 * **Name:** password-reset
 * **Organization:** Default